OSGeo/gdal/doc/source/api/csharp/csharp_compile_cmake.rst

 .NET Build Toolchain
 ++++++++++++++++++++

-The build scipts can use either .NET 5.0 and  :file:`dotnet.exe` or Mono and :file:`msc.exe` to compile the bindings.
+The build scripts can use either .NET 5.0 and  :file:`dotnet.exe` or Mono and :file:`msc.exe` to compile the bindings.

 .NET is used for preference if it found on all platforms but the use of Mono can be forced using a command line variable.